 After observing the precautions of PAR.
 3.3.10.1, press [2] from the power-up screen to enter the Saved Waveforms screen (Figure 3-11).
-Highlight one of the stored waveforms, then press [3].
-Then highlight a waveform location designated Empty and press [3] to save or [5] to abort the change and exit.
+Highlight one of the stored waveforms, then press [4].
+Then highlight a waveform location designated Empty and press [5] to abort the change and exit.
 The copied waveform may then be modified and saved with a new name if desired (see PAR.
 3.3.10.8).